Undocumented Student Resources

 PLU Career Opportunities Board offers listings of on campus jobs and internship opportunities.

-- Students with DACA – You are eligible to work on and off campus with the submission of a I-9 and W-4 (see RESOURCES)
+- Students with DACA – You are eligible to work on and off campus with the submission of a I-9 and W-4

 A few on campus paid leadership opportunities that do not require work authorization:

-- Diversity Center Rieke Scholarship
+- Center for DJS Rieke Scholarship

 Students with DACA are eligible to work on and off campus.
 While the law has several clear protections for employees who are not U.S. citizens, many employers do not know or fully understand the law.
 DACA recipients may want to read this Department of Justice advisory regarding rights for DACA workers.
 The Department of Justice also provides a helpful guide to Protecting Your Right to Work as well as useful descriptions of discriminatory practices.